jimasp/behave-vsc/CONTRIBUTING.md

 #### 1. Run automated tests (to verify behave results and step references)

+- Make sure you do not have the marketplace version of the extension installed
 - Close vscode and run `npm run test`
   - if the tests get stuck on debug, disable the "uncaught exceptions" breakpoint in the host vscode environment
   - if the tests fail, see [Debugging integration tests](#debugging-integration-tests)

 #### 2. Run basic manual UI tests

+- Make sure you do not have the marketplace version of the extension installed
 - a. start "Debug: multiroot workspace", then in "project A":
 - b. clear all test results, Run a single test
 - c. clear all test results, Run all feature tests and check that the run stop button works